Tim Prater Reporting Back from KCC: November 2025

 After an update on Highways works, I thanked the Cabinet Member for recent resurfacing works in The Undercliff, Sandgate which were great as far as they went (and include a section of surface reinforcement where the road was becoming a “falling down the hill” hazard, so essential) but asked why they stopped one metre short of a clear and obvious pothole which they have now marked up to come back to. https://kent.public-i.tv/core/portal/webcast_interactive/1024912/start_time/5833000?force_language_code=en_GB

-On 10th November, there is a Joint Transport Board (JTB) meeting online updating on the progress on various schemes (and the work programme still sows the resurfacing of Romney Avenue planned to commence 18/3/25).
+On 10th November, there was a Joint Transport Board (JTB) meeting online updating on the progress on various schemes (and the forward work programme still shows the resurfacing of Romney Avenue planned to commence 18/3/25).

 News of Interest: